Synonyms: Text field, edit, input, input field, text box, one-line plain text edit control

 Permalink "Practical tip: one-line input field in Web applications"

-• JAWS: [label] input field [value] [instruction on text input]
+• JAWS: [label] edit [value] [instruction on text input]

 • Windows Narrator: [label] edit [value]